Did your mom have a few crazy “momisms”?

 Well, so did the rest of American moms!
 And we collected them in a book

 Mother Knows Better – Sense and Nonsense from American Moms

-A year and a half in the making, with more than 200 submissions from all over the U.S. (and a few from our Canadian neighbors), this book contains the funny, weird, illogical, inspirational sayings that moms have told their children over the generations.
-This is a follow up to my book, Mother Knows Best – Wit and Wisdom from Idaho Moms.
+More than 200 submissions from all over the U.S. (and a few from Canada), this book contains the funny, weird, illogical, inspirational sayings that moms have told their children over the generations.
+This is a follow up to the book, Mother Knows Best – Wit and Wisdom from Idaho Moms.

 Reviews for the book:

 “What a fun book this is!
 It seems all moms say wise and crazy things.
 I’ll never forget my mom’s “momisms”.
 I’m already passing them down to my son!“ ~ Maggie O’Mara, KTVB Newschannel 7 Anchor

 “This book is a full of great motherly advice, anecdotes, and warm fuzzies.
 The author has done a great job of compiling the wit and wisdom from mothers in the Pacific Northwest.
 It even features a few celebrity momisms as well.
 It’s a great gift idea for a birthday, anniversary, Christmas, Mom’s Day, or just any old occasion that you feel like showing mom that you care.
 I gave this book to my mom for Mother’s Day and it made her cry (in a good way).
 I’d say that’s a pretty good gift for mom.” ~ D. Mizzle, Amazon customer

 “Beware of the boy with the amazing eyes.”
 All of us can probably remember at least one thing our moms said to us–and author Patti Murphy has collected some of those memorable bon mots in this adorable little book.
 From practical–”A little clean dirt never hurt anybody”–to inspirational–”Dream of angels”–these sayings will make you chuckle, smile, and they might even bring a tear to your eye.” ~ E. Walton, Amazon customer